Murder of Imette St. Guillen: Trial

 Pre-trial hearings began on September 11, 2007.
-In January 2008, the judge assigned to St. Guillen's murder case, Cheryl Chambers, was reassigned to the state's Appellate Division.
 Littlejohn's defense attorney Joyce David challenged the autopsy findings as well as the search warrants giving police the authority to search Littlejohn's van, his apartment, and to investigate his cell phone records.
-Prosecutors were given permission by Justice Abraham Gerges to admit evidence from Littlejohn's other crimes.

 Opening arguments were given on May 11, 2009.
 Prosecution headed by Kenneth Taub laid out the case that Littlejohn was a sex fiend.
 According to the Daily News, Taub said that "He [Littlejohn] did the same thing to two other women three months before" and "Until this case, he got away with it."
 They briefly described the circumstantial evidence against Littlejohn.
 Littlejohn wore glasses in the courtroom.
 Some defense lawyers have described this as the "nerd defense, which is a tactic used to make felons and other criminals appear less menacing to the jury during a trial."

 The defense was headed by Joyce David, who said that the case was a "racially charged frame-up by police eager to close a blockbuster case," according to the Daily News.
 David said, "He's a black man with a long criminal record," and "Who's going to care about him?"
 David pointed her finger at bartender Daniel Dorrian of The Falls bar and said that "Darryl Littlejohn is being framed to protect Danny Dorrian".